-After the success of our last Day Camp (see the news post here) we have already started planning our next one!
-It will be on Friday Feb.
-16th from 9am-3pm at the SFU Burnaby Campus, which is a pro d day for the Burnaby and Surrey school districts.
-This will be a FREE day camp about the why, where, and how of language.
+More day camps will be taking place in the Fall of 2018.
+These will be FREE day camps about the why, where, and how of language.
 Children from Kindergarten to grade 4 are eligible to register.
 Throughout the day children will learn about language by making crafts, playing games, and maybe even creating some of their own made up language!
-There is rumor too that the day camp is Olympic themed!

 The day camps were created as a way to connect with families in the community about the research happening on campus and to engage kids in the exciting topic of language.

 The days are filled with lots of crafts, games, and hands-on language practice that show the campers how exciting language can be.
 Campers partake in a variety of age appropriate activities.
 In the past, older campers have learnt about hieroglyphics, discovered different ways animals communicate with each other, and learned about how people can make up new languages for movies or books including making up their own Harry Potter themed spells using parts of Latin words!
 Younger children have solved language based clues on a scavenger hunt, learned about what make speech special and completed fun craft activities making their own wugs (an iconic bird like creature created to investigate children's acquisition of plurals).